On the Generalization of Stochastic Gradient Descent with Momentum: Introduction

-In addition to convergence, the generalization of machine learning algorithms is a fundamental problem in learning theory.
+Beyond convergence, the generalization of machine learning algorithms is a fundamental problem in learning theory.
 A classical framework used to study the generalization error in machine learning is PAC learning \citep{VC,PAC}.
 However, the associated bounds using this approach can be conservative.
-The connection between stability and generalization has been studied in the literature \citep{Bousquet,Hardt}.
-Bousquet and Elisseeff have shown that multiple classical classification algorithms are uniformly stable \citep{Bousquet}.
-According to the definition of \citep{Bousquet}, uniform stability requires the algorithm to generate almost the same predictions for all sample sets that are different in only one example.
-Recently, the notion of uniform stability is leveraged to analyze the generalization error of SGM \citep{Hardt}.
-In \citep{Hardt}, Hardt et al. have derived the stability bounds for SGM and analyzed its generalization for different loss functions.
-The result in \citep{Hardt} is a substantial step forward, since SGM is widely used in many practical systems.
+The connection between stability and generalization has been studied in the literature, which captures how the learning algorithm explores a hypothesis class~\citep{Bousquet,SSSS,Hardt}.
+According to the definition of \citet{Bousquet}, uniform stability requires the algorithm to generate almost the same predictions for all datasets that are different in only one example.
+Recently, this notion of uniform stability is leveraged to analyze the generalization error of SGD \citep{Hardt}. \citet{Hardt} have derived the stability bounds for SGD and analyzed its generalization for different loss functions.
+This is a substantial step forward, since SGD is widely used in many practical systems.
 However, the algorithms studied in these works do not include momentum.

-In this work, we study SGM with momentum (SGMM).
-Although momentum methods are well known to improve the convergence in SGM, their effect on the generalization error is not well understood.
-We quote the following from \citep{Hardt}[Section 7]: ``One very important technique that we did not discuss is \emph{momentum}.
-However, it is not clear that momentum adds stability.
-It is possible that momentum speeds up training but adversely impacts generalization.''
-The generalization error of SGMM was analyzed in a special case in \citep{Ong}.
-However, our work is the first successful attempt that establishes an upper-bound on the generalization error of SGMM.
-Most importantly, we analyze a modified momentum-based update rule called SGM with \emph{early momentum} (SGMEM).
-To the best of our knowledge, stability and generalization of SGMEM have not been considered in the existing literature.
+In this work, we study SGD with momentum (SGDM).
+Although {momentum methods are empirically observed to accelerate training in deep learning \citep{DLbook}}, their effect on the generalization error is not well understood.
+Even though momentum is not studied in \citep{Hardt}, it is conjectured therein that momentum might speed up training but adversely impact generalization.

+By providing a counter example, we show that the stability gap for multiple epochs of SGDM can become unbounded even for convex loss functions.
+This motivates us to consider a modified momentum-based update rule, called SGD with \emph{early momentum} (SGDEM) where a momentum term is added in the earlier training steps.
+We show that SGDEM is guaranteed to generalize for {smooth Lipschitz loss functions} and any momentum.
+To the best of our knowledge, stability and generalization of SGDEM have not been considered in the existing literature.
+As~\cref{fig:ImageNet_testgenerrvst} shows in a practical and distributed setting on ImageNet, while validation loss remains unaffected, the minimum generalization error happens if the momentum is applied for 50 epochs, which indicates that tuning momentum is useful to achieve the best generalization error.

+We study the generalization error and true risk of SGDEM.
+In order to find an upper bound on the expected generalization error of SGDEM, we use the framework of uniform stability \citep{Bousquet,Hardt}.